Chibraax/christfetch/README.md

 # Contribution
-  This project NEED contribution and you can help us in many ways.
+  This project NEED contribution and you can help me in many ways.

   Add gospels

   Add language

-# Special Thanks

- <a href="https://github.com/fastfetch-cli/fastfetch">Fastfetch</a> - Show me how to do some stuff

 # FAQ